Privacy Policy - June 2026

 Complaints

-If you believe that your rights have been violated or that we are not processing your personal data in compliance with the GDPR, you have the right to lodge a complaint with the Information Commissioner's Office (ICO).
+If you believe that your rights have been violated or that we are not processing your personal data in compliance with UK GDPR, you have the right to lodge a complaint with the Information Commissioner's Office (ICO).

 The Office of the Information Commissioner,